yPhil-gh/pixilang-mode/README.md

 (require 'pixilang-mode nil 'noerror)
 ```

-See [[https://github.com/xaccrocheur/kituu][my dotfiles]] for an automatic implementation (that is, it is automatically installed on all my machines)
+See [https://github.com/xaccrocheur/kituu](my dotfiles) for an automatic implementation (that is, it is automatically installed on all my machines)

 ## Usage